The success of your products and brands begins with a

 This is the way in which we can nudge shoppers to buy what they are already most likely to want to buy (crowd wisdom.)
 Our nudging may eventually bring additional shoppers to the table, but the first effect is to increase the speed of purchase, which drives more sales of that or nearby products.

 One of the attractive features of this natural system of selling is that it need not interfere with any of the other promotional efforts the retailer may be making nearby where these Top Seller tags are quietly (whispering) their effects.
 Don't put the Top Seller tags too close together; and allow several months for the program to grow sales, like a plant grows.
-Don't plant the crop and then like an 8 year old, pull it up by the roots because you haven't seen much growth in a month.
+Don't plan the crop and then like an 8 year old, pull it up by the roots because you haven't seen much growth in a month.
 It requires time for the seed to germinate and grow!

 In fact, the Amazonian system of online selling is essentially a nudge mode process, founded first on identifying immediately, (if not sooner ;-) exactly what the shopper wants and immediately nudging the sale forward with one click.
 It is very clear to me that studying online and bricks retail methods, each component of a sale, and especially the workings of the shoppers mind can benefit both online and bricks retail selling.
 I hope you find this useful to your own thinking!